SalomePlatform/adao/doc/reference.rst

     functions linked with a particular variable, which will be executed each time this variable is modified.
-It is a convenient way to monitor variables of interest during the data assimilation or optimization process, by printing or plotting it, etc.
+It is a convenient way to monitor variables of interest during the data assimilation or optimization process, by printing or plotting it, etc. Common templates are provided to help the user to start or to quickly make his case.

 **OutputVariables**
     *Optional command*.
 This command allows to indicates the name and size of